Education in South Korea: Meister Schools

 Meister schools are continuing to be proven a good influence in changing the opinion of vocational education, yet only 15,213 (5 percent) of high school students are enrolled in Meister schools.
 This is due to lack of demand for Meister school admission, despite a 100 percent employment rate after graduation.
 Meister students instead are using these schools as an alternative path to university.
 If a student works in industry for three years after graduating Meister school, they are exempt from the extremely difficult university entrance exam.

 Nonetheless, the perception of vocational education is changing and slowly increasing in popularity as participating students are working in highly technical, vital careers and learning real skills that are highly valued in the current marketplace, oftentimes earning more annually than their university educated peers.
 Vocation and Meister school graduates have been swamped with job offers in an otherwise slow economy.
 The initiative of Meister schools has also helped youth secure jobs at conglomerates such as Samsung over candidates who graduated from elite universities.
 South Korea has also streamlined its small and medium-sized business sector along German lines to ease dependence on the large conglomerates ever since it began introducing Meister schools into its education system.

 In spite of the country's high unemployment rate during the Great Recession, Meister school graduates have been successful in navigating the workforce.
 Boosting employment for young people through high quality vocational education has become a top priority for the Park administration, since youth unemployment is roughly three times higher than average.
-Graduates from vocational high schools have been successful in navigating through South Korea's highly competitive and sluggish job market.
+Graduates from vocational high schools have been successful in navigating through South Korea's highly competitive job market.
 Many graduates have found more and better employment opportunities in a number of industry sectors across the South Korean economy.
 As more vocational schools take hold, more young South Koreans are joining their world-wide peers in realizing that employing their interests and abilities in educational pursuits far outweighs the importance of the names of the schools and majors.